Foddy/node-red-contrib-huemagic/README.md

 ### Node-RED Setup Instructions

 Select the pre-configured Hue Bridge and hit the search button to find all the available switches/buttons.
-If you already know the ID of the switch, you can also enter it here manually.
-You can either assign a new name for the switch internally or keep the predefined name of the device.
+If you already know the ID of the switches/buttons, you can also enter it here manually.
+You can either assign a new name for the switches/buttons internally or keep the predefined name of the device.
 Optionally, you can also deactivate all automatic status messages for this node by clicking the setting "Skip events from node".
 The node will then no longer output any switching events.
 Alternatively, you can also choose whether the node's initialization message should not be suppressed when Node-RED is started.
-If you activate this setting, you will receive a status message for the currently selected switch after each deployment.
+If you activate this setting, you will receive a status message for the currently selected switches/buttons after each deployment.

 If you do not select a switch/button and use the node configuration in this way, the node works in the so-called "universal mode".
 In this mode, the node receives and outputs all status messages of the same type.